sam7676/sudoku_nea/README.md

 So far, I have:
 - implemented an account system with logins
 - separated the project into a client exe and a server application to support multiple users running the same server
+- used the YOLO algorithm for object detection instead of R-CNN, leading to a speed increase of roughly 10x over the previous version

 To-do - I am currently working on/look to improve in the future:
 - rewriting the codebase to clean up any messiness set from a few years ago
 - improving the app's UI
-- using YOLO instead of R-CNN for a massive speed increase
 - introducing multiplayer
 - adding support for killer sudoku
 - adding a killer sudoku solver
 - adding a killer sudoku object detection system
-- transforming the project into a web project / web app, to be played on a variety of devices

 ---